mozzarellaV8/federal-firearms-licenses/01-milestone-report.md

 # The Data

+Since population seems to have a relationship with FFLs, what attributes of each state contribute to its population?
+Things that come to mind are land area, urban vs. rural population.

 To further investigate, data was acquired from multiple sources to build a set of characteristics about the American population in relation to firearms licenses.
 Most relevant are data from

 -  [Bureau of Alcohol, Tobacco, and Firearms (ATF)](https://www.atf.gov/firearms/listing-federal-firearms-licensees-ffls-2016)
 -  [United States Census](https://www.census.gov/acs/www/data/data-tables-and-tools/subject-tables/)
 -  [National Conference of State Legislators](http://www.ncsl.org/research/about-state-legislatures/partisan-composition.aspx)